Sandbridge Hammered Dulcimer Retreat

 Learn a few of the Sandbridge jam standards

-Chord Theory and Mapping for the Hammered Dulcimer A working knowledge of the contents of this 60+ page book is the single most important thing you can do.
+The Complete Guide to Chord Theory and Mapping for the Hammered Dulcimer A working knowledge of the contents of this 100 page book is the single most important thing you can do.
 Study and know it cover to cover!!
 OK, that may be ambitious but you should be able to get through a good chunk of the book!
 I consider mastering the material outlined in this book as an eventual necessity.
+Take Mary Lynn's course on the book.

-Facetime lessons with Mary Lynn van Deventer.
-Mary Lynn van Deventer is absolutely fantastic - she works with many of my Sandbridge participants especially with those who come to my first two fall weeks (intermediate and intermediate/advanced) plus the "newbie" week.
-She is my assistant for those two weeks plus the new Spring week and The Watkins Glen Retreat.
+Facetime lessons with Mary Lynn Michal (formerly van Deventer).
+Mary Lynn is absolutely fantastic - she works with many of my Sandbridge participants especially with those who come to my first two fall weeks (intermediate and intermediate/advanced) plus the "newbie" week.
+She is my assistant for all of the weeks at Sandbridge, and The Watkins Glen Retreat.
 Trained at Eastman as a French Horn player and music educator, she was principal in The Durham Symphony Orchestra for many years.
 She has taught French Horn, piano, and flute for many decades.
 And then she discovered the hammered dulcimer.
 I have mentored her along the way as a player and teacher and performer.
 She now has 90+ students with 50+ Facetime students.
 She possesses enthusiasm that is enough for the whole planet coupled with being extremely dedicated, talented, knowledgeable, kind and insightful.
-She is scheduled to teach/perform and/or has performed/taught at Evart, The Poconos Dulcimer Festival, Unicoi, The Black Mountain Festival, Kentucky Music Week, Common Ground on the Hill, Mt Dora and with Ken Kolodner at various festivals/concerts.
+ML has performed/taught at Evart, The Poconos Dulcimer Festival, Unicoi, The Black Mountain Music Festival, Kentucky Music Week, Common Ground on the Hill, The Quarantunes Dulcimer Festival, Mountain View and with Ken Kolodner at various festivals/concerts.

 Two collections of hammered dulcimer arrangements.
 These collections include around 90 pieces where I include the basic tune with chord progressions, at least one detailed arrangement or the piece, often with backup parts.
 Most of the tunes in these collections were taught at my Sandbridge retreats.